 Second Step: Polishing

 When you’ve finished sanding using the coarse sandpaper, the surfaces may be even and smooth, but they won’t feel smooth.
 If you look closely, you’ll find there are swirling scratch marks on the wood or metal.
 To get rid of them, you’ll need to polish the wood, or rather, sand them for a finer finish.
 Use a higher grit size and follow the same instructions for coarse sanding.
-The grit range suitable for polishing or fine finishing wood or metals is around 180-220 grit.
+The grit range suitable for furniture polishing or fine finishing wood or metals is around 180-220 grit.
 In these abrasive discs, the abrasive material is smaller and less abrasive, so it will remove a finer layer of material.
 Mark the surface with a lead pencil or chalk, and sand it away.
 This makes sure you aren’t removing more material than is necessary.
 Repeat with a higher grit if you think it is necessary, but this is an optional step.
 By the end, you should have flawlessly polished, smooth furniture that is ready for layers of paint or varnish to adhere to it.

 Finish with Paint or Varnish